CU-SYSC3010W25/sysc3010-project-l2-g6/README.md

 To run the GUI unit tests the files are all located in the UnitTestsDemo/GUI folder.
 After navigating to this folder in your raspberry pi terminal you can run any of the tests using this command: python3 (test_file_name_).py
 - ex: python3 audio_mic_test.py

+## Setting up the Camera and Servo

+To set up the camera and servo components:
+1. Start by runnning the run_camera.py script inside sysc3010-project-l2-g6/src folder (python3 run_camera.py).
+From here, the servo is ready to go, however for the camera requires further set up.
+2. To start streaming the video, it has to be manually turned on within the database to prevent unwanted to changes to it.
+From the database, navitage to settings -> 0 -> Stream and toggle it from false to true (or true to false then to true again if it was initially at true).
+After that the camera is ready to go, and is sending its video input to the processor node.

+    - In the rare case that it is not streaming after these steps, the issue is most likely due to the ip configuration.
+In that case, open the linux terminal and navigate to sysc3010-project-l2-g6/src/camera and run the command "sh addip.sh".
+Verify that the ip is added by running the command "hostname -I".

+## Running the servo, camera and ethernet Unit Tests

+To run these unit steps:
+1. Navigate to the sysc3010-project-l2-g6/UnitTestsDemo.
+You will see all the folders each resprective test cases for the servo, camera and ethernet.
+2. Run each test file separately (python3 run_camera.py).
+Ensure that you are in the correct directory when running the test files.
+Running all these tests should all pass.